 At various moments playful, ironic, and unsettling, participatory works such as Witness (a performance for one person at a time) and Your Photo-Op with Abby Ghraib (in which I pose with audiences for torture-themed tourist photos) invite viewers to insert themselves into the event, and then make moral decisions about how to act.
-In this is what I call the light of god, media artist Erika Katrina Barbosa and I invite viewers to rub our touch-responsive “pregnant” bellies, triggering vibrations and audio recordings of NRA leaders, clergy, and police officers who praise their weapons with religious zeal from within the womb.
-(The title is a direct quote from one of these officers.)
+In Birthing a Nation, media artist Erika Katrina Barbosa and I invite viewers to rub our touch-responsive “pregnant” bellies, triggering vibrations and audio recordings of NRA leaders, clergy, and police officers who praise their weapons with religious zeal from within the womb.

-Though I've only lived here since 2008, I am deeply inspired by the histories and communities of Los Angeles, the city I've called home since 2008.
+I am deeply inspired by the histories and communities of Los Angeles, the city I've called home since 2008.
 My site-responsive projects In the Current and Sibling Rivers reference the complex social histories embedded in the relatively forgotten wild spaces of the Los Angeles River.
 From 2014-2015, I curated performances for Play the LA River, a public art project encouraging residents and visitors to creatively explore the river’s 51 miles.
 I was born in Northern California, but my parents grew up here in the LA area.
 One of my grandfathers built the iconic Rose Bowl sign, and the other worked on silent movies for Mack Sennett in the neighborhood I now call home.

 My work has been presented in theaters, festivals, galleries, universities, museums and on streets across Los Angeles, Orange County, the San Francisco Bay Area, Boston, Chicago, and internationally, in Berlin, Calgary, Montreal, Perth and Melbourne.
 I was an Associate Artist of La Pocha Nostra from 2004-2016.
 I founded and directed San Francisco-based Black Stone Ensemble from 2005-2008.
 I have an MFA from UCLA's Department of World Arts and Cultures/Dance, and a BA in Theatre Studies with concentrations in Directing and Visual Art from Emerson College.
 (See my CV.)